Food

 The subject of warm vs cold milk has been debated by parents for many years, so it’s not surprising that there is a lot of confusion around the subject.

-If you are planning to feed your newborn cold breast milk, the good news is that yes, it is indeed safe for babies to drink cold milk.
+If you are planning to go down the cold route, the good news is that yes, it is indeed safe for babies to drink cold milk.

 So why do many parents warm up their baby’s bottle?